PhilpSimmons/PhilpSimmons.github.io/_posts/2017-12-28-Hello-World.md

 categories:
 ---

 There are several interesting blogs out there that are relevant to the work that I do (see list below).
 However, you’ll find that these authors differ quite a bit in the topics they write about.
 There’s no problem with this, though I find myself longing for a slice of the internet containing a collection of content that caters to my interests.
-To fill this gap, I decided to establish “Construct Validated”, which I hope will become a mix of statistics, programming, and research methods articles from the perspective of an Industrial Organizational Psychologist.
+To fill this gap, I decided to start “Construct Validated”, which I hope will become a mix of statistics, programming, and research methodology content from the perspective of an Industrial Organizational Psychologist.

 [Steven Guyen][link1]
 [neoacademic][link2]